Postgraduate (PhD) Study

 - Consider sources of financial support (do you need a scholarship? are there closing dates for this?)

-- Once you are clear about a potential project, a supervisor and where you wish to apply for financial support then please go to the College of Science and Engineering graduate school webpages where application instructions and a link to the online application system are provided.
+- Once you are clear about a potential project, a supervisor and where you wish to apply for financial support then please go to the College of Science and Engineering Graduate School Website where application instructions and a link to the online application system are provided.
+(We do not charge any application fee, unlike some Universities in other countries).

 - If you have any questions about the research aspects, please contact your potential supervisor.
 If you have more general questions about application procedures, then please contact our postgraduate admissions tutor.